unh-aes-resources/org-workflow/workflow/course_instructor_guide.md

 ## Brief Workflow:
-“Course Materials” organizations persist over time.
+- “Course Materials” organizations persist over time.
   Student Work organizations get recycled at the end of each semester AFTER grades are submitted.
   All student repositories are removed.
-Starter code and solutions repositories are moved to the Course Materials.
+- Starter code and solutions repositories are moved to the Course Materials.
   The organization is renamed to reflect the following semester or the entire organization is removed and a new one is created.
-Student Projects organizations get updated at the end of each semester.
+- Student Projects organizations get updated at the end of each semester.

 ## Detailed Workflow:
 Types of organizations in the University of New Hampshire enterprise:

 **Students coursework:**  Course organization for students in the course in a given semester.
-- Naming convention: <year>-<term>-comp-<course id>
+- Naming convention: year-term-comp-course id
   For example, 2020-spring-comp-721-821, 2020-spring-comp-525